babel5405/sds-toolkit/README.md

 # sds-toolkit

-A live reload web server with built in command processing, command delays, and smart reloading.
+A live reload web server with built in command processing, command delays, and smart reloading. sds-toolkit is built on node.js utilizing Chokidar and Browsersync for file tracking and automatic page reload features respectively.

 # Features: